sylwiavargas/schedules/Mod2-individual-roadmap.md

 - Add `read` action in controllers and routes
 - Create an index page that has a list of multiple instances that links to their respective show pages
 - On at least one show page, show all of the instance’s associations
-- Test it online: click through, check different URLs
+- Test the read functionality online: click through, check different URLs

 ### 4: CREATE functionality